ministryofjustice/worm/README.md

 Migrate entire multisite from staging to demo:
 `worm migrate staging demo`

-Migrate single site from staging to demo
+Migrate single site from demo to local
-`worm migrate staging demo --blogID=2` (Every site has its own blogID)
+`worm migrate demo local --blogID=56` (Every site has its own blogID)

 Move an entire ms migration from staging to local `worm migrate staging local`